 Southeast Asia Publications Series

-SEAPS seeks to publish cutting-edge research on all countries and peoples of Southeast Asia across disciplines including anthropology, geography, history, literature, political economy, politics, sociology and the fields of cultural studies, communication studies and gender studies.
-Interdisciplinary and comparative research is encouraged.
+The Southeast Asia Publication Series (SEAPS) publishes cutting-edge research on the countries and peoples of Southeast Asia.
+It covers all disciplines and sub-disciplines in the humanities and social sciences: including anthropology, geography, history, literature, political economy, politics, and sociology, as well as the fields of cultural studies, communication studies and gender studies.

-Since 2004 SEAPS has been published for the Asian Studies Association of Australia by the National University of Singapore Press in alliance with the University of Hawaii Press in North America, the Nordic Institute of Asian Studies (NIAS) [non-Indonesia titles] and the KITLV Press [Indonesia titles] in Europe.
+Since 2004 SEAPS the National University of Singapore Press (NUS Press) has published the series for the Asian Studies Association of Australia.
+It publishes the series in collaboration with the University of Hawaii Press in North America, and the Nordic Institute of Asian Studies (NIAS).
 Unireps acts as distributor in Australia.
 Titles published before 2004 and still in print are available from Allen & Unwin.

-Manuscripts should be well conceptualized, soundly argued and based on original fieldwork or archival research.
-They should be written in a good, plain English style accessible to the informed general reader and of not more than 100,000 words.
+Manuscripts for submission should be well conceptualized, soundly argued and based on original fieldwork or archival research.
+They should make a strong contribution to a field of scholarly inquiry, written in a lively, plain English style accessible to the informed general reader.
+They should not exceed 100,000 words.

-Edited books are considered on a case by case basis according to multiple criteria: the topic should be of wide interest, the introduction should integrate the themes and cases, the individual essays should be of high and consistent quality, and overall the book would make a major contribution to the field.
+Edited books are considered on a case by case basis, and according to multiple criteria: the topic should be of wide interest, the introduction should integrate the themes and cases, the individual essays should be of high and consistent quality, and overall the book should make a major contribution to the field.

 Members of the Editorial Board